 Using the 321 method, you will smoke the ribs for 3 hours, then unwrap the ribs and smoke for 2 hours at 225 °F. For the final 1 hour, you will get the ribs back in the smoker and apply BBQ Sauce to get fall-off-the bone ribs.

-The entire process can last up to 6 hours, but the end result is fall off the bone ribs and well worth the long cook time and work.
+The entire process can last up to 6 hours, but the end result is fall-off-the-bone ribs and well worth the long cook time and work.

-- What is this method about?
+What is the 321 ribs method

 The 321 smoked ribs recipe is a favorite rib smoking method that yields the most tender, fall off the bone ribs you can dream of.
 The process can take some time and practice, but you too can smoke delicious, “fall-of-the-bone” ribs with some patience.